jasminl/adaptics/README.md

  1. Clone the repository (see github page for link)
  2. Move into build directory (type 'cd build')
+ 3. Source environment file (type 'source ../tools/share/adaptics.env')
- 3. Build makefiles for all libraries and applications (type 'cmake ..')
+ 4. Build makefiles for all libraries and applications (type 'cmake ..')
- 4. Build all libraries and applications (type 'make')
+ 5. Build all libraries and applications (type 'make')

  This project uses the Cross-platform Make (CMake) build system.
 However, we have conveniently provided a wrapper configure script and Makefile so that